Listen as Facebook CEO Mark Zuckerberg testifies before Congress for the first time

 Facebook estimates that up to 87 million people had their information compromised by Cambridge Analytica.
 But Christopher Wylie, a former employee of the firm, told CNN that the number “could be higher, absolutely.”

 Zuckerberg is expected to support giving the government stricter control of online political advertisements, per McClatchy’s Washington Bureau.
-He wrote a Facebook status on April 6 supporting the Honest Ads Act, a bill from Democratic Sen. Amy Klobuchar of Minnesota that will force online ads to reveal where their funding comes from.
+He wrote a Facebook status on April 6 supporting the Honest Ads Act, a bill from Democratic Sen. Amy Klobuchar of Minnesota that will force online ads to reveal where its funding came from.

 “With important elections coming up in the US, Mexico, Brazil, India, Pakistan and more countries in the next year,” he wrote, “one of my top priorities for 2018 is making sure we support positive discourse and prevent interference in these elections.”